ship-armada/armada/GOVERNANCE.md

 Delegation persists until actively revoked.
 Original holders who set delegation at claim time and go dark give their delegates permanent voting weight with no expiry mechanism.
 Mitigation at launch relies on competitive redelegation dynamics — if a delegate behaves badly, active holders redelegate away — and on the crowdfund cohort being small and warm.
 A delegation expiry mechanism (e.g., delegations lapse after 6-12 months unless renewed) may be introduced via governor upgrade as the protocol matures.

+A further limitation: once a delegate casts a vote, individual delegators cannot override that vote on the specific proposal.
+Redelegation only affects future proposals (created after the next block).
+A delegator who disagrees with their delegate's vote on an active proposal has no on-chain recourse for that vote.
+Delegation override is a candidate for a future governor upgrade (see §Future governance upgrades).

 ### Quorum denominator

 Quorum is measured as a percentage of **circulating voting power at the snapshot block**.